-The purpose of the valuation was to determine contribution rates for the 2017-2018 fiscal year and to provide actuarial information in connection with applicable Governmental Accounting Standards Board Statements.
+The purpose of the valuation was to determine contribution rates for the 2018-2019 fiscal year and measure the System's funding progress.
 The valuation should not be relied upon for any other purpose.
 The valuation process develops contribution rates that are sufficient to fund the plan's normal cost (i.e., the costs assigned by the valuation method to the year of service about to be rendered), as well as to fund the unfunded actuarial accrued liabilities as a level percent of active member payroll over a finite period.
-The valuation was completed based upon population data, asset data, and plan provisions in effect on December 31, 2015.
+The valuation was completed based upon population data, asset data, and plan provisions in effect on December 31, 2016.